 She has taught at the Bartlett School of Architecture, University College London (UCL); Architectural Association (AA); and The Sir John Cass Faculty of Art, Architecture & Design, London Metropolitan University.
 She has also worked for structural engineers Atelier One and architectural practice John McAslan & Partners.

-Julia King was a workshop expert on sanitation at the 5th International Forum for Sustainable Construction dedicated to “Infrastructure Space” to take place April 7-9, 2016 in Detroit, USA, and is an Awards Ambassador, supporting the 5th LafargeHolcim Awards for Sustainable Construction.
+Julia King was a workshop expert on sanitation at the 5th International Forum for Sustainable Construction dedicated to “Infrastructure Space” held in Detroit in 2016, and is an Awards Ambassador supporting the LafargeHolcim Awards for Sustainable Construction.